RV Propane Heater – All You Need To Know

 How Do RV Propane Heaters Work?

 Let’s begin with the basics by asking, “How does an RV furnace work?”
-Actually, the answer to this question is simpler than you might imagine.
+Actually, the answer is simpler than you might imagine.

 Besides the thermostat, flame, and fan, the system is also comprised of a circuit board, sail switch, safety limit switch, ductwork, and intake and exhaust vents.
 That’s it!
-The simplicity of this system is beautiful because it works well and remains solid during trips down the road while remaining relatively easy to repair.
+The simplicity of this system means it works well and remains solid during trips down the road while remaining relatively easy to repair.

 What is the Best Propane Heater for an RV?

-In our opinion, those looking for a ducted propane RV heater option should look into the Suburban or Atwood models.
+Those looking for a ducted propane RV heater option should look into the Suburban or Atwood models.
 These are well-known, durable, and well-made units that last for years.
-That said, they are pricey, and most RV owners will also have to pay to have such a unit installed.
+That said, they are pricey, and most RV owners will also have to pay to have one installed.

 Prefer to skip that huge price tag entirely?
-There’s also the option of using space heaters instead.
-Both electric and propane space heaters offer the benefit of a smaller price tag.
+There’s the option of using space heaters instead.
+Both electric and propane space heaters are less expensive.

 • Electric heaters are great for saving money if you’ll be camping somewhere with electric hookups included in the camping fee.

-• Meanwhile, propane space heaters are better for the boondockers out there and use less fuel than the big RV furnace.
-However, space heaters will not keep the pipes and tanks in your RV warm, meaning they are much more likely to freeze in super cold weather.
-Condensation and moisture are two important drawbacks of propane heaters in a small space, hence, why you shouldn’t be using these as main sources of heat.
+• Propane space heaters are better for boondockers and use less fuel than a big RV furnace.
+However, space heaters will not keep the pipes and tanks in your RV warm, meaning those are more likely to freeze in super cold weather.
+Condensation and moisture are two important drawbacks of propane heaters in a small space, so you shouldn’t be using these as main sources of heat.

 Some of the best space heaters for RVs include the following: